 Wiesenfelder noted that all-wheel-drive Siennas come with run-flat tires, which are more expensive to replace than conventional tires, and no spare tire.

 In addition, all-wheel-drive versions of the Sienna lose the center seat in the second row and the second-row tip feature (though the seats still slide), and have a seven-passenger capacity.
 Cargo capacity is unchanged on all-wheel-drive models.
+Fuel economy is also lower for all-wheel-drive models versus front-wheel drive.

 Combined sales of the Chrysler Town & Country and Dodge Grand Caravan were 246,307 in 2013.
 Among other major players, Honda sold 128,987 Odysseys (making it the top-selling individual model), and Toyota sold 121,117 Siennas.